Planning a School Day Visit

 Selecting Planetarium Programming

 • Live Sky Tours – These are the primary focus of our visit, as we want to share and encourage the students to explore the current night sky.
 Depending on grade and other programming, these last from 10-20 minutes.
-Unless otherwise necessary these will be included in each block.

 Telescopes